Clubcovid/Diano-Times/README.md

 ### 2. Set Up Environment Variables

 This project requires a Firebase project to run.
-The application is configured to connect to Firebase using environment variables.

-Create a `.env` file in the root of your project and add your Firebase project's configuration keys:
+Create a `.env.local` file in the root of your project.

+#### A. Get Client-Side Firebase Config

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and select your project.
+2. Click the **gear icon** next to "Project Overview" and go to **Project settings**.
+3. In the "Your apps" card, select your web app.
+4. Under "Firebase SDK snippet", choose **Config**.
+5. Copy the configuration variables into your `.env.local` file:

 ```
 # Firebase Public Config